-As of June 2014, the number of jobs in the City of Williamsburg was 13,879, with accommodation and foods services being the largest industry.
-The City continues to be a regional employment center, with over 12,000 in-commuters.
+As of January 2019, the number of jobs in the City of Williamsburg was 13, 832 with accommodation and foods services being the largest industry.
+During 2018 employment in the region increased 3.6%.
+The City continues to be a regional employment center, with nearly 11,000 in-commuters.

-As of 2011, The Williamsburg area (City of Williamsburg, James City County, and York County) civilian labor force was 68,878 and the area unemployment rate was 6.5%.
+As of January 2019, the Williamsburg area (City of Williamsburg, James City County, and York County) civilian labor force was 73,724 and the area unemployment rate was 4.6%.
 Due to Williamsburg's close proximity to major metropolitan areas in Hampton Roads and Richmond, a workforce of 1.3 million are within commuting distance of the City, and residents share a wide variety of occupational and career choices.

 In the City of Williamsburg, over 95% of the population 18 years and older hold a high school diploma or GED.
-Moreover, 30% hold a Bachelor's, Graduate, or Professional degree, which is greater than the national average of 26%.
+Moreover, of individuals 25 to 64, 52% have a bachelor's degree or higher which compares with 32.3% in the nation.

 Tourism and Education

 The City of Williamsburg’s economy is largely supported by tourism and education, with two world class institutions, the College of William and Mary and the Colonial Williamsburg Foundation, at the core.
 The majority of the 800 business establishments within the City either fall into the retail trade or accommodation / food services category, which cater to the 6-8 million annual area visitors.
-The Virginia Tourism Corporation reports 1.15 billion dollars in visitor spending in Greater Williamsburg for 2014, 542 million of which was spent in Williamsburg.
-1.15 million visitors to the nearby I-64 East Coast Gateway Welcome Center.
+The Virginia Tourism Corporation reports $1.3 billion in visitor spending in Greater Williamsburg for 2018, $612 million of which was spent in the City of Williamsburg.
+1.1 million visitors came to the nearby I-64 East Coast Gateway Welcome Center.

-The major tourist attraction Colonial Williamsburg sold 650,000 tickets in 2012.
-The renowned College of Wiliam and Mary educates approximately 8,000 students who provide creativity, energy, and intelligence to our vibrant City.
+The major tourist attraction Colonial Williamsburg sold 560,000 tickets in 2016.
+The renowned College of William and Mary educates approximately 8,600 students who provide creativity, energy, and intelligence to our vibrant City.

-Tourism Economic Expenditures Report for Williamsburg (source: Virginia Tourism Corporation and Travel Industry Association 2014 Travel Economic Impact Model).
+Tourism Economic Expenditures Report for Williamsburg (source: Virginia Tourism Corporation)

 *Figures above represent the City of Williamsburg in addition to York and James City Counties.